David George Hogarth: Career

 In 1886, Hogarth was elected a Fellow of Magdalen College, Oxford.
 Between 1887 and 1907, he travelled to excavations in Cyprus, Crete, Egypt, Syria, Melos, and Ephesus (the Temple of Artemis).
 On the island of Crete, he excavated Zakros and Psychro Cave.
 Hogarth was named director of the British School at Athens in 1897 and occupied the position until 1900.
 He was the keeper of the Ashmolean Museum in Oxford from 1909 until his death in 1927.

 In 1915, during the First World War, Hogarth was commissioned with the temporary rank of lieutenant commander in the Royal Naval Volunteer Reserve and joined the Geographical Section of the Naval Intelligence Division.
 Professor Hogarth was appointed the acting director of the Arab Bureau, for a time during 1916 when Sir Mark Sykes went back to London.
 Kinahan Cornwallis was his deputy.
 Hogarth was close with T. E. Lawrence and worked with Lawrence to plan the Arab Revolt.

-Sykes befriended Hogarth, who had described India Government as believing they had a moral imperative to the British Raj as the best form of government and could not fail in their duty to impose it on a Province of Mesopotamia.
-The Arabists rejected this proposal vehemently; Sykes taking Hogarth's research as evidence of the uniquely different situation in the protectorate.
-The archaeologists knew it was clear that the Raj had no understanding of the different conditions, that there needed to be a specific "Arab Policy" for what had become a frontier of empire.
+Sykes befriended Hogarth, who had described the Indian Government as believing they had a moral imperative to the British Raj as the best form of government and could not fail in their duty to impose it on a Province of Mesopotamia.
+The Arabists rejected this proposal vehemently; Sykes took Hogarth's research as evidence of the uniquely different situation in the Protectorate.
+The archaeologists knew it was clear that the Raj had no understanding of the different conditions, and that there needed to be a specific "Arab Policy" for what had become a frontier of empire.

 Hogarth returned to Oxford and the Ashmolean Museum in June 1919.
-From 1925 to 1927 he was President of the Royal Geographical Society.
+From 1925 to 1927, he was President of the Royal Geographical Society.

 Personal life

 On 7 November 1894, Hogarth married Laura Violet Uppleby, daughter of George Charles Uppleby.
-His wife and mother shared a common great great grandfather, one John Uppleby of Wootton, Lincolnshire.
+His wife and mother shared a common great-great-grandfather, one John Uppleby of Wootton, Lincolnshire.
 Laura Violet was 26 at the time; David George, 32.
 They had one son, William David Hogarth (1901–1965).
 A granddaughter, Caroline Barron, is a historian of later medieval England.

 In 1926, Hogarth's health began rapidly deteriorating due to a heart condition, and he was granted leave from Oxford in October 1927.
 He died on 6 November 1927 at his home in Oxford (20 St Giles' Street).
 He was aged 65.